 Should you rinse your tea?

 This may not be the answer that you are looking for but there is no right or wrong way.
-Everything is a personal choice.
+Everything in tea is a personal choice.
 Do what works for you and do not let anyone tell you otherwise!

 I did an informal poll in my Instagram stories and the results were pretty much split down the middle.

 I do not rinse tea leaves for most of the teas that I drink.
 The one exception might be very tightly compressed puerh.
 Over time I’ve noticed that there just didn’t seem to be a big difference whether the leaves were rinsed or not.
 The first infusion may be a bit lighter, but it can still have a lot of worthwhile flavors and aromas.